Advertiser Disclosure

 Paying your credit cards affects your payment history and credit utilization ratio, the two most important components of your credit score.
 Here’s why:

 • Payment history makes up 35 percent of your credit score.
-When you make payments on time payments, positive payment history shows up on your credit report.
+When you make payments on time, a positive payment history shows up on your credit report.
 It could improve your credit score over time.
-But if you miss a payment and the account reaches 30 or more days past due, your credit score could drop significantly.
+However, your credit score could drop significantly if you miss a payment and the account reaches 30 or more days past due.

 • Amounts owed to creditors account for 30 percent of your credit score.
 Ideally, you want to keep the credit utilization on your credit cards at 30 percent or lower – 10 percent or lower is even better if you want to achieve a good or excellent credit score.